najh/PerfectWardAPI/README.md

 - [x] Rename installer to connector
 - [ ] Separate out answers into a new table
 - [ ] Sub answers point at parent ID
-- [ ] Remove API responses from logs
+- [x] Remove API responses from logs
+- [x] Add current directory to log
 - [ ] Pagination (pending live implementation)

 ### Other TODO